davemake/paypal_api/README.markdown

 like to contribute, i've made it pretty easy to add compatibility for a new api call)

 ## Payments Pro

+note that paypal has a strict policy about who they approve for payments pro. you can sign up for it, and start testing it, but as soon as your first real charge goes through, they will vet your website and many people have gotten burned by this (including me, sad sad me...).

 * do_direct_payment - &#10003;